-The Equipment Specifications and Certifications Team is currently led by USBC Managing Director of the National Governing Body, Neil Stremmel.
-These professional staff members have many years of combined experience in the industry and many of them are highly competitive bowlers.
-The team members have an inside understanding of bowling and have achieved numerous perfect games as well as various levels of USBC coaching certification.
-Through a combination of practical experience and technical knowledge they join together to explore the science of bowling!
+The Equipment Specifications and Certifications Team is led by USBC Senior Director of Specifications and Certifications, Danny Speranza.
+The team consists of professional staff members that have many years of combined experience in the industry and many of them are highly competitive bowlers.
+They have an inside understanding of bowling and have achieved numerous perfect games as well as various levels of USBC coaching certification.
+Through a combination of practical experience and technical knowledge, they join together to explore the science of bowling!

 Equipment Specifications and Certification Committee Technical Advisors

 Gary Schenk has served the Committee since 2006.
 He holds a degree in Civil Engineering from North Carolina State University where he also bowled collegiately.
 He also holds a Professional Engineering License as well as being a proprietor of B&B Lanes in Fayetteville, North Carolina.
 He is a USBC Silver Level coach with multiple certified 300 games and 800 series.

 Scott Sterbenz is a certified Six Sigma Master Black Belt at The Ford Motor Company in Dearborn, Michigan.
 A registered Professional Engineer, he holds a Master's degree in Mechanical Engineering from Wayne State University in Detroit.
 Scott is recognized as a top quality improvement engineer by the American Society for Quality and the American Statistical Association, and also teaches advanced mathematics at a local school.
 He has four certified 300 games and two certified 800 series.